Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x200/solution.md

   return 0;
 }
 ```
-We can immediately see which lines of code is important to bypass the debugger
+We can immediately see which lines of code is important to bypass the debugger.
 ```C
     if (cVar1 == '\0') {
       BVar4 = IsDebuggerPresent();